Home > Analyses > Basic Materials > Linde plc

 Linde plc200B

-Linde plc ranks 1st among its 9 competitors by market capitalization.
-It holds a market cap 7.1% above the top player benchmark.
-The company is well above both the average market cap of the top 10 competitors (56B) and the sector median (23.4B).
-Linde maintains a significant lead, with no competitor above it and a 163.5% gap to the next closest rival.
+Linde plc ranks 1st among its 9 competitors with a market cap 18% above the next biggest player.
+It stands well above both the average market cap of the top 10 (56B) and the sector median (23B).
+The gap to the next competitor below is substantial at -191%, underscoring Linde’s dominant market position.

 Comparisons with competitors